RaidersOfTheLostApp/MoviePublic/README.md

 Connect to github account

-Build the pipline for staging and update configs to match that environment for callback urls
+Build the pipline for staging and update configs to match that environment for callback urls.
+Need to update Facebook to have multiple developer apps for each environment.
+Need to add new domains to the Google developers page.